richardfarnhill/intestacy_calc/README.md

+# PROPRIETARY SOFTWARE
+This software is proprietary and confidential.
+No license is granted for its use, modification, or distribution.
+Unauthorized deployment or distribution of this calculator is strictly prohibited.

+Copyright © 2025 Richard Farnhill.
+All rights reserved.

 # UK Intestacy Calculator Widget

 A JavaScript widget that calculates how an estate would be distributed under UK intestacy rules.
 This widget is designed to be easily embedded in websites, email newsletters, and landing pages.